-Adam C. Alder, MD graduated from Tulane University School of Medicine in New Orleans, LA in 2002.
+Adam C. Alder, MD is the Chief of Pediatric Surgery at Children's Health - Plano and Director of the Center for Pectus and Chest Wall Anomalies.
+He graduated from Tulane University School of Medicine in New Orleans, LA in 2002.
 He trained in General Surgery at UT Southwestern and Parkland Hospital.
-After a year in practice with a private practice acute surgery and trauma group, he began and then completed the fellowship in pediatric surgery at Children's Medical Center and UT Southwestern.
+After an interim year in practice with an acute surgery and trauma group, he completed the fellowship in pediatric surgery at Children's Medical Center and UT Southwestern.
 In 2012, Dr. Alder accepted an assistant professor position with the Department of Surgery in the Division of Pediatric Surgery.

-Dr. Alder has been active in research and is currently a student in the NIH funded CTSA Clinical Scholars Program.
+Dr. Alder has been active in research and has completed the NIH-funded CTSA Clinical Scholars Program.
 He is actively developing the Center for Advanced Research in Surgery which will focus on clinical research related to Pediatric Thoracic and General Surgery.
-His current focus is to identify the underlying cause and best available treament of acute appendicitis in kids.
+His current focus is to identify the underlying cause and best available treatment of acute appendicitis in children.
+Additionally, he successfully competed for funding from the UTSW Department of Surgery for research related to the use of Cardiac MRI in pectus excavatum patients.

-Dr. Alder has interests in pediatric and neonatal surgery including Surgical Oncology, Minimally Invasive and Robotic Surgery, Pediatric Endocrine Surgery, Surgical Care of Inflammatory Bowel Disease, Pediatric Trauma Care and Surgical Care of Congenital Anomalies.
+Dr. Alder has interests in pediatric and neonatal surgery including Pediatric Lung and Esophageal Surgery; Surgical Oncology; Minimally Invasive and Robotic Surgery; Pediatric Endocrine Surgery including thyroid, parathyroid, and adrenal conditions; Surgical Care of Inflammatory Bowel Disease, Pediatric Trauma Care; Neonatal Surgical Care of Congenital Anomalies; and Correction of Chest Wall Anomalies.

 - Center for Advanced Research in Surgery